 Fewer than 3 percent of Americans work in farming.
 Yet, this sector of our workforce not only feeds our country, it also provides a wealth of grain and food exports that feed millions of people around the world.
 In fact, America's agriculture sector is so productive that Americans spend less for food, as a percentage of their total income, than do most other people around the world.

 October 16 is World Food Day, a day set aside to call global attention to the need to alleviate hunger around the world.
 Here in America, it is a day to recognize the achievement of our agricultural productivity.

 Thanks to our farmers and food makers, Americans can count on a consistent, affordable and safe food supply.
 But our farmers are so productive, in part, because they have access to scientific advances in agricultural biotechnology - seed varieties that have improved the productivity of our most important staple crops, such as corn and soybeans.
-For example, the average yields of biotech corn varieties in 2010 were 30 percent higher than average corn yields prior to 1996 - the year biotech varieties were first planted.
+For example, the average yields of GM corn varieties in 2010 were 30 percent higher than average corn yields prior to 1996 - the year GM varieties were first planted.